 - U.S. Department of Housing and Urban Development's rental housing assistance programs designed to promote affordable single-family and multifamily housing, including Section 8 and Section 236 rental programs

 Freddie Mac and Fannie Mae do more to finance affordable housing than any other financial institutions in the country providing financing for affordable housing.
 In fact, Freddie Mac’s ability to step in and make a difference in markets like these that might otherwise be neglected is one key benefit of our public mission – and something that clearly distinguishes us from the private sector.

-Our regulator, the Federal Housing Finance Agency (FHFA), sets affordable housing goals for Freddie Mac and Fannie Mae and evaluates our performance related to these goals.
-We describe Freddie Mac's performance against the affordable housing goals, as well as other affordable housing initiatives, in the Annual Housing Activities Report and Annual Mortgage Report below.
+We describe our performance against the affordable housing goals, as well as other affordable housing initiatives, in the Annual Housing Activities Report and Annual Mortgage Report below.